 Guest faculty may include Boston choreographic veterans Marcus Schulkind and Lorraine Chapman, as well as improvisation and composition explorer, Jacob Regan.

-There is no live audition for the choreographer's lab, only a written application with links to your choreographic work online to determine acceptance.
-Applications may be filled out online here and submitted with a $25 application fee.
+There is no live audition for the choreographer's lab, only written application with links to your choreographic work online to determine acceptance.
+Application should be filled out on this form and submitted with a $25 application fee.

-The $25 application fee may either be submitted via PayPal by clicking on the button below, or by mailing a $25 check (payable to Urbanity Dance) and mailed to: Urbanity Dance, Attn: Choreographer's Lab 2017, 1180 Washington Street #100, Boston MA 02118.
+The $25 application fee may either by submitted via PayPal by clicking on the button below, or by mailing a $25 check (payable to Urbanity Dance) and mailed to: Urbanity Dance, Attn: Choreographer's Lab 2018, 1180 Washington Street #100, Boston MA 02118.